Department of Justice is now the Department of Communities and Justice. Find out more >

-It is a good idea to contact Land Registry Services on 1300 052 637 before you fill in your form to discuss your boundary dispute and your application.
+It is a good idea to contact the Office of the Registrar General on 1300 318 998 before you fill in your form to discuss your boundary dispute and your application.

 You must pay a filing fee of $154.20 (as at 1 July 2022).
 This can be paid by cheque, money order, cash or credit card (Visa or MasterCard).

 You should include any documents that support your application, including any identification survey reports prepared by a registered surveyor.

 The Registrar General may request that you provide any further necessary documents.

-It is a good idea to contact Land Registry Services before you make your application as they may be able to tell you more about what information should be included in your specific case.
-You can call Land Registry Services on 1300 052 637.
+It is a good idea to contact the Office of the Registrar General before you make your application as they may be able to tell you more about what information should be included in your specific case.
+You can call the Office of the Registrar General on 1300 318 998.

 After receiving the application the Registrar General must: